That only means one thing on this radio program, and that is all things simple man Bill O'Reilly.

 It's a must-have for any and all gun owners.

-If you believe in your second amendment rights, you've got to act on your second amendment responsibility to be competent and confident in your shooting ability.
+If you believe in your Second Amendment rights, you've got to act on your Second Amendment responsibility to be competent and confident in your shooting ability.

 Anyway, improve your accuracy today.

-You'll use it at home in the backyard with your friends, your family, your neighbors, your kids.
+You'll use it at home, in the backyard, with your friends, your family, your neighbors, your kids.

 You'll teach them how to become marksmen.

-I mean, it's an amazing it's amazing technology.
+I mean, it's an amazing, it's amazing technology.

-Sean, I gotta tell you something.
+Sean, I got to tell you something.

 We had a caller call in about Mantis.